Switzerland is one of the most expensive countries in the world, but that shouldn’t prevent you from visiting this beautiful country.

 Rent a bike for free in Zurich

-In Zurich, you can rent city bikes, e-bikes, and children’s bikes for free.
+You can rent city bikes, e-bikes, and children’s bikes for free in Zurich.
 You can find it at

 All year round